imanelk/Tow-Mater/README.md

 In autonomous mode, you can choose a particular maneuver (No U-turn, u-turn, reverse ...).
 To do this, you must hold down the LB button and select the maneuver with DPAD-RIGHT.
 Release LB to confirm the choice.

 You must place the two vehicles parallel to each other, with a space of 50 cm between them.
-The towing vehicle must be on the left side of the towed vehicle (See video)
+The towing vehicle must be on the left side of the towed vehicle (see [Video](https://youtu.be/MB7T-dSHWLg)).